141 Malfunctioning Locomotives Causing Hindrance In Smooth Train Operation - UrduPoint

 141 Malfunctioning Locomotives Causing Hindrance In Smooth Train Operation

-As many as 141 out of total 474 diesel electric locomotives owned by Pakistan Railways were not in working condition and creating difficulties in smooth train operation across the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Apr, 2020 ) :As many as 141 out of total 474 diesel electric locomotives owned by Pakistan Railways were not in working condition and creating difficulties in smooth train operation across the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Apr, 2020 ) :As many as 141 out of total 474 diesel electric locomotives owned by Pakistan Railways were not in working condition and were creating difficulties in smooth train operation across the country.

 He said the department's locomotives were being repaired in the country at the workshops included Central Diesel Locomotive Workshop (CDLW), Rawalpindi, Locomotive Workshops, Mughalpura, Diesel Shop, Karachi Cantonment and Pakistan Locomotive Factory, Risalpur.